 Making your store or products mobile-friendly is also important.
 People spend more on mobile platforms than any other.
 The Amazon app is a dangerously convenient tool.

-Sorry, But You Have to Be on Social Media
+Sorry, But You Have to Use Social Media for Marketing

 And no, this does not mean you have to pay someone to manage it or buy ads.
 This is an option, especially for Facebook, but there are plenty of ways around it.
 A consistent and deliberate strategy for posting to Facebook, Instagram, Pinterest, LinkedIn, etc. will help brand your products and draw more customer attention.